javaadpatel/crypto-check/Answers to technical questions.md

      - Implement a dropdown type search for the user input, this could use the basic search endpoint that I created and provide the user with a list of cryptocurrencies to choose from.
 They could then type either the symbol or the name and know whether we support it.
      - Keep a history of quotes on the front-end for a user to quickly see quotes that they've requested in the past.
+     - From my understanding of the CoinMarketCap api, you can get a collision between two cryptocurrencies that have the same symbol, which is why they recommend using the ID.
+I would develop this edge case further by either displaying quotes for both cryptocurrencies or giving the user an option to select which one (this would fit in with the search functionality).

    - Developer Experience:
      - Create a CI/CD pipeline with the four stages: